ripple/rippled-historical-database/README.md

-# API Conventions #
+# API Conventions

-## Basic Types ##
+## Basic Types

 As a REST API, the Data API v2 uses [JSON](http://json.org/)'s native datatypes to represent API fields, with some special cases.

-### Numbers and Precision ###
+### Numbers and Precision
 [String - Number]: #numbers-and-precision

-Currency amounts in Ripple require more precision than most native number types, so the Data API v2 uses the String type to represent some values.
+XRP Ledger APIs generally use strings, rather than native JSON numbers, to represent numeric amounts of currency for both XRP and issued currencies.
+This protects against a loss of precision when using JSON parsers, which may automatically try to represent all JSON numbers in a floating-point format.
 Within the String value, the numbers are serialized in the same way as native JSON numbers:

 * Base-10.
 * Non-zero-prefaced.
 * May contain `.` as a decimal point.
 For example, ½ is represented as `0.5`.
 (American style, not European)
-* May contain `E` or `e` to indicate being raised to a power of 10.
-For example, `1.2E5` is equivalent to `120000`.
+* May contain `E` or `e` to indicate being raised to a power of 10 (scientific notation).
+For example, `1.2E5` is equivalent to 1.2×10<sup>5</sup>, or `120000`.
 * No comma (`,`) characters are used.

-The precision for amounts of **non-XRP currency** in Ripple is as follows:
+The precision for amounts of **non-XRP currency** in the XRP Ledger is as follows:

 * Minimum nonzero absolute value: `1000000000000000e-96`
 * Maximum value: `9999999999999999e80`